gournge/cleaning-optimization/Readme.md

 - [ ] encapsulate roomgeneration in a class
 - [ ] document code (comments, docstrings)
 - [ ] return type of rooms generated should be `np.array`
+- [ ] visualisations of `35x35` cleaning model architecture with two variants:
+    - broom endpoints as input to first layer
+    - broom endpoints as input to a layer after flatten (900 + 4)

 # Structure